bobcmartin/agri_sense2_final/README.md

 ### Show verbose output during [x]compile [x]upload

-Having these boxes checked helps to debug problem in either teh build or upload process
+Having these boxes checked helps to debug problem in either the build or upload process

 Two online accounts wil be required to complete the project, one for the SIM card activation and another one for the AVNET IoT Connect account.
 A free subscription of IoTConnect is available to allow evelaution of this project at no charge.